 To date, this one sentence is the only reference discovered connecting Madame Guérin, the ‘Poppy Lady of France’, to South Africa … via Colonel Moffat.
 The only reference to how the poppy, as a remembrance emblem, may have been introduced to South Africa.

-It is wondered whether Colonel Moffat made a rendezvous with South African First World War veterans if/when his ship ‘Aeneas’ stopped at Durban (Port Natal) or Cape Town en route from Melbourne, to Liverpool.
+It is believed that Colonel Moffat made a rendezvous with South African First World War veterans if/when his ship ‘Aeneas’ stopped at Durban (Port Natal) or Cape Town en route from Melbourne, to Liverpool.

 With reference to the origin of the Armistice Day’s two minute silence, the following extract is taken from ‘THE LEGEND OF THE POPPY’ by Ken Gillings, Pinetown, KwaZulu-Natal, 26th October 2015.